NorSC/supervisor-search/_supervisors/christina-vasiliou.md

 title: Christina Vasiliou
 available: true
 email: christina.vasiliou@northumbria.ac.uk
-office_hours: |-
+office_hours: >
+  Office: ELB113

+  Office Hours: Monday 10.00-11.00 am
-  Tuesday 10.00-12.00 on Campus (Room ELB113)
+                        Tuesday 10.00-12.00 am
-  Or email me to arrange a meeting (on MS Teams) at an alternative time.
+  You can also contact me via email to arrange a meeting outside of the above hours.

+  I will be on campus w/c 27th September on Monday, Tuesday and Thursday.
 research_group: Northumbria Social Computing
 research_themes:
   - Human-Computer Interaction